ubs-platform/users-common/README.md

 # users-common

-This library has common classes and interfaces that ubs users mona uses as DTO objects and return in these types.
-So that can used in frontend and backend
+This library has common declerations that is used as HttpResponse in Users Mona

-Will be documented fine
+Will be documented well soon